mwalker55/EE183DA/lab2/README.md

 The system mechanically is simple to setup.
 Attach an object to a rotor arm on a standard servo and place it a small distance from an object which it will strike against.
 A sample picture is shown below.
 ![alt text][setup]<br>
 *figure 1: picture of set up drum system on standard servo*<br>
 By default, the servo should be plugged into the D6 voltage, ground and PWM plug.
+You will need some object to hit the drum stick against to generate noise - I used a soda can.
+There is also a question of mounting the servo close to the object - I held it with my hand, but an actual mount is preferable.
 ##Bill of Materials
 -1 ESP8266 Microcontroller<br>
 -1 ESP8266 Motor Shield<br>